 2. Read the full text of the case.
 And when I say read, don’t just breeze through it.
 Try to understand it the first time.
 This will save you time because if you understood it on the first reading, you won’t have to keep going back just to read it all over again.
 Highlighting important texts of the case which are related to the topic you’re on will help you have a coherent grasp of the case.

 3. Now after reading the case in full, you’re now ready to write your case digest.
 In a “formal” case digest, there are five parts which are:

 - Caption – This is just the title of the case.
-It can be as plain as “People vs Juan de la Cruz” or detailed to include the SCRA number, GR number, ponente and the date.
+It can be as plain as “People vs Juan de la Cruz” or detailed to include the SCRA/SCAD (Supreme Court Reports Annotated/Supreme Court Advance Decisions) number, GR (General Records) number, ponente and the date.

 - Facts – This portion is supposed to answer the “Who, What, When, How, Why” stuff of the case.

 - Issues – This is the legal conflict or the legal controversy sought to be resolved by the Supreme Court.